mindsmiths/docs/docs/Basic Agents: Tutorials/Armory Onboarding Tutorial/redirecting.md

         agent.redirect("https://www.mindsmiths.com/");
 end
 ```

-That's it, `forge run` and you're ready for building screens and creating flows.
-Have fun!
+That's it!
+You now have all the tools you need to start building screens and creating web-app experiences for your users.